 HOW DO I GET A CSO?
-There are very few businesses that provide this service as an outsourced CSO and the ones that do, often provide a strategy piece with no-assistance in its implementation.
+There are very few businesses that provide this service as an outsourced or virtual CSO and the ones that do, often provide a strategy piece with no-assistance in its implementation.

 The team at Emergent Works are different, in that it is a team of cost-effective senior business management consultants with a proven track record that work as your CSO to firstly determine your strategy going forward and then assists in its implementation on a continuous basis.
 Specialising in sales, marketing and more, we aim to help grow your business.